CONTENT WARNING

 Think About It: Why would the Patriots be reluctant to allow enslaved people to join their army?
 Why would the British offer freedom to enslaved people?

-Another Perspective: What are some potential challenges for the newly freed former soldiers?
+Another Perspective: What are some potential challenges for the former soldiers who might have received their freedom?
 Does the offer of freedom apply to their families too?
 What would you do if you were faced with the choice between freedom for yourself without freedom for your family?